HavokInspiration/cakephp-actions-class/README.md

 ## Usage

-By default, CakePHP controller management is based around one controller (which represents one part of your application, for instance "Posts") which is a single class containing one public method per action needed to be exposed in your application:
+By default, CakePHP controller management is based around one controller (which represents one part of your application, for instance "Posts") which is a single class containing one public method per actions needed to be exposed in your application:

 ```php
 // in src/Controller/PostsController.php